 Although tooth loss is a well-documented consequence of periodontitis, the relationship between periodontitis and skeletal bone density is less clear.
 Some studies have found a strong and direct relationship among bone loss, periodontitis, and tooth loss.
 It is possible that the loss of alveolar bone mineral density leaves bone more susceptible to periodontal bacteria, increasing the risk for periodontitis and tooth loss.

-Because many people see their dentist more regularly than their doctor, dentists are in a unique position to help identify people with low bone density and to encourage them to talk to their doctors about their bone health.
+Because many people see their dentist more regularly than they see their doctor, dentists are in a unique position to help identify people with low bone density and to encourage them to talk to their doctors about their bone health.
 Dental concerns that may indicate low bone density include loose teeth, gums detaching from the teeth or receding gums, and ill-fitting or loose dentures.

 It is not known whether osteoporosis treatments have the same beneficial effect on oral health as they do on other bones in the skeleton.
 Additional research is needed to fully clarify the relationship between osteoporosis and oral bone loss; however, scientists are hopeful that efforts to optimize skeletal bone density will have a favorable impact on dental health.